-- 6. Average net profit of the Company as per Section 135(5) : ₹2238.38 Lakhs - 7. (a) Two percent of average net profit of the Company as per Section 135(5): ₹ 44.77 lakhs - (b) Surplus arising out of the CSR Projects or Programmes or activities of the previous financial years : NIL - (c) Amount required to be set off for the financial years, if any: NIL - (d) Total CSR obligation for the financial year (7a+7b+7c): ₹ 44.77 lakhs - 8. (a) CSR Amount spent or unspent for the financial year:
+- 3. Provide the weblink where the Composition of CSR Committee, CSR policy and CSR Project approved by the Board are disclosed on the website of the Company www.sipaper.com - 4.
+Provide the executive summary along with web link(s) of Impact Assessment of CSR projects carried out in pursuance of sub rule (3) of Rule, if applicable NOT APPLICABLE - 5. (a) Average net profit of the Company as per Section 135(5) : Rs.
+2,255.23 Lakhs - (b) Two percent of average net profit of the Company as per Section 135(5): Rs 45.10 lakhs - (c) Surplus arising out of the CSR Projects or Programmes or activities of the previous financial years: NIL - (d) Amount required to be set off for the financial years, if any: NIL - (e) Total CSR obligation for the financial year (b+c-d): Rs 45.10 lakhs - 6. (a) Amount spent on CSR Projects (both ongoing and project and other than ongoing project) Rs 45.11 lakhs (on other than ongoing projects) - (b) Amount spent on administrative overheads: NIL - (c) Amount spent on Impact Assessment, if applicable: NIL - (d) Total amount spent for the financial year (a+b+c): Rs 45.11 lakhs - (e) CSR amount spent or unspent for the financial year

-Total amount Amount unspent (₹ in lakhs) spent for the FY 2021-22 (₹ in lakhs) Unspent C ount transferred to CSR Account as per ction 135 (6) fund spe VII as j nt transferred cified under Sper second pro Section 135(5) chedule Amount Date of transfer Name of the fund Amount Date of transfer 44.77 NIL NIL NIL NIL NIL
+Total amount Amou nt unspent (₹ in lakhs)

+spent for the FY 2022-23 (₹ in lakhs) Unspent C Total amount transferred to Unspent CSR Account as per Section 135 (6) Amount transferred to any fund specified under Schedule VII as per second proviso to

+(m mms) Section 133 (0) Section 135(5)

+Amount Amount Date of transfer Amount Date of

+transfer

+45.11 NIL NIL NIL NIL NIL